Terrence Kiel: Death

 On July 4, 2008, San Diego police reported that Kiel had died in a car crash.
 He was driving back home from a party thrown by Chargers player Stephen Cooper when his 2004 Chevrolet Monte Carlo hit a wall and he was thrown from the car.

 The autopsy report stated that Kiel died due to mechanical asphyxia.
 His funeral was held in his hometown, Lufkin, Texas.

+Personal life

+Kiel's son, Terrence II, currently plays baseball for Texas A&M.